Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks for disposable email providers, lists examples (Guerrilla Mail, Temp Mail, Mailinator), and distinguishes from sibling tools like threat_intel and email_mx.
+The description clearly states the tool checks if an email uses a disposable/temporary provider, lists examples (Guerrilla Mail, Temp Mail, Mailinator), and specifies the use case (input validation for throwaway signups).
+It distinguishes from sibling tools like threat_intel and email_mx.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.